WurthElektronik/FeatherWings/CalypsoFeatherWing/README.md

 * Install Visual Studio Code on the platform of your choice following the [instructions](code.visualstudio.com/docs)
 * Follow the instructions to install [PlatformIO IDE](platformio.org/install/ide?install=vscode) extension.

+**First option**

 * Download and install [Mosquito MQTT broker](https://mosquitto.org/download/).
 Follow the instrucitons for the installation and configuration on the [Mosquito MQTT broker man page](https://mosquitto.org/man/mosquitto-8.html).
 This step is optional and can be replaced with the [cloud approach](/lib/WE_CalypsoFeatherWing/examples/azure) (see above).

+**Second option**

+* **Azure IoT Hub Extension** is part of Azure IoT Tools extension.
+You can [download the Azure IoT Toolkit extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit) from the marketplace, or install it directly from the extension gallery in Visual Studio Code.

 ## Example